Ezward/Esp32CameraRover2/README.md

   - Implemented a websockets protocol for sending text commands for tank and joystick control.
   - Implemented interrupt driven reading of LM393 optical encoders to measure wheel speed.
     - this turned out be be quite a pain because of the limited number of gpio pins on the ESP32Cam.
 I basically had to disable serial output so we could then use the pins that would be used for the serial console.
 So, we either get speed control or we get serial output.
 As you will see below, this is not terrible because I added telemetry from rover to web client via websockets.
-  - Implemented a feed-forward constant controller to control speed and help rover travel in a straight line at a desired speed.
+  - Implemented a feed-forward step controller to control speed and help rover travel in a straight line at a desired speed.
     - this require a bunch of UI so motor parameters could be configured
-      - PWM stall values for each motor, so we know minimum PWM value necessary to get motor turning
+      - PWM stall values for each motor, so we know minimum PWM value necessary to get motor turning and we can avoid 'dead zones' where PWM values resulting in voltages too low to turn the motors.
       - minimum speed the motor can maintain
       - maximum speed the motor can maintain
-    - there is UI to input PID gain values, but these are not currently used (because we are using a constant controller)
+    - there is UI to input PID gain values, but these are not currently used (because we are using a step controller)
   - Implemented telemetry from the rover to the web client over command websocket.
 Now we can see the chose pwm, the target speed (if speed control is engaged) and the actual speed.
   - Implemented a system to read motor telemetry in CommandSocket, parse it and publish it.
     - TelemetryListener can listen for telemetry from a specific wheel and buffer data and accumlate useful statistics (min and max).